sst/sst/www/docs/constructs/App.md

 _Type_ : `string`

 The region the app is being deployed to.
 If this is not specified as the `--region` option in the CLI, it'll default to the `region` in your `sst.json`.

+### account

+_Type_ : `string`

+The account the app is being deployed to.
+This comes from the IAM credentials being used.

 ## Methods